-At one point, I thought I found my dream job, something I could see myself sticking with for more than just a few months or a few years like the previous occupations.
-How ironic that out of all the jobs I had, this was the only job I was ever fired from!
+At one point, I thought I found my dream job, something I could see myself sticking with for more than just a season like my previous occupations.
+How ironic that out of all the jobs I had, I was fired from this one!
 I remember that famous saying ringing in my ears after my boss had given me the news:

 "Pride comes before the fall."

-"You need to go start a business of your own."
+"You need to start a business of your own."

 Laughing, yelling, praying, and crying—I was hysterical as I drove home.
 Looking back, I was foolish to scoff at his words.
 I was still in shock, didn't want to accept the truth.
-Today, I thank God Fred did send me home that day.
+Today, I thank God that Fred sent me home that day.
 If it weren't for his parting advice, I would have never come to where I am today.

 Not a week later, I decided I was going to find a way to make money doing something I love.
 I finally went back to writing, and I haven't stopped since!
 Like the death of a loved one, I never realized how much I missed writing until I had experienced losing it.
 Having it back in my life made me feel whole, doing what I was created to do.

-Right now, my goals are to continue my growth as a freelance writer and writing assistant, as well as becoming an established writing coach in the Greensboro, North Carolina area.
-Whether it be strategical outlining, alpha reading, or coaching, I love to serve and teach others when it comes to the art of writing.
+Right now, my goals are to continue my growth as a writing coach.
+My first step in reaching this goal was taken during the summer of 2023, when I moved to Greensboro, North Carolina in hopes of establishing myself amongst the lively writing community in the area.
+Whether it be strategic outlining, alpha reading, or developmental editing, I love to serve and teach others when it comes to the art of writing.

-Lastly, as I continue to work on my own personal writing, I hope to get connected with an agent and/or contact a publishing house about some of my new stories that are in the works.
+Lastly, as I continue to work on my third novel, I hope to get connected with an agent and/or contact a publishing house.